thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         [Click here](https://sailinginparadise.com.au/booking-enquiry) to fill out an enquiry form and you will quickly get all the info you need including availability, pricing, inclusions etc. You can also book online!
 Then it is simply a matter of paying your deposit to secure your preferred date.
 But don't dawdle as we quickly book out and we don't want you to be disappointed.
       title: Christmas Party FAQ's
+    - title: Choosing the perfect vessel for you
+      dropdownContent: >-
+        **Seawind 1000XL (20 capacity)**

+        Perfect for small groups, families, couples, romantic sails and proposals...
+If you're a bit more budget conscious or looking for an intimate setting, XL is for you!

+        **Spirit of Gwonda (30 capacity)**

+        The ultimate party boat!
+Built specifically with entertaining in mind, her open plan layout is designed for you to soak up the sun or dance the day/night away!
+The easy foredeck access via the centre of the boat ensures your guests can always see one another no matter where they are on the boat, which is also great for families with small children!

+        **Oceans (30 capacity)**

+        Our largest and most luxurious vessel, guaranteed to impress!
+This vessel is ideal for more relaxed celebrations, families with older kids and corporate events.

+        **Still can't decide on the perfect vessel?
+[Click here](https://sailinginparadise.com.au/our-boats/) to take a tour of our boats!**
     - title: Christmas Party Pricing
       dropdownContent: >-
         Sailing in Paradise offers an affordable luxury option for your boat